franziska-w/medical/README.md

 # medical
-Various resoruces for processing medical data.
+Some example resources for processing medical or clinical data using Apache NiFi.